IIEnat/Seismographer/docs/developer_documentation.md

 ## Suggestions for Future Development

 - **User Experience**
-  - Add tooltips, help popups, and a dedicated manual page within the application.
+  - Add tooltips, help pop-ups, and a dedicated manual page within the application.
   - Create a single executable file that can elegantly run the server and open it in a browser.

 - **Functionality**